remarshal-project/remarshal/README.md

 The all of the above commands exit with status 0 on success and 1 on failure.

-If `inputfile` is not given or is `-` or a blank string data to convert is read from standard input.
+If `inputfile` is not given or is `-` or a blank string the data to convert is read from standard input.
 If `outputfile` is not given or is `-` or a blank string the result of the conversion is written to standard output.

 # Building and installation